iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.0.16.005_01/report.md

 > Helps alot more then phone appointments<br> :date: __2020-11-18 22:16:06__

 > This app is extremely user friendly.
 I would recommend anyone to download this app.<br> :date: __2020-11-16 17:10:16__

-> Definitely enjoy talking to my counselor in the comfort of my own home we always do early appointments and she's a great way to start the day😊<br> :date: __2020-11-05 14:32:13__